Company Details

 Company Address

-A.C.
+A.J.
 Jones joined the firm as partner in 1892.
 The change of name was around June 1897 when S.J.
-Levi was dissolved, Alexander James Jones then formed Levi, Jones.
+Levi was dissolved, Alexander James Jones and S.J.
+Levi then formed Levi, Jones (capital £20,000).
 Samuel Joseph Levi was the son of Joseph Levi (see entry above).
+The firm was described as wholesale opticians and photographic dealers when the partnership was dissolved, they were also manufacturers of equipment.
 The entry in the BJP gives Jones's initials as A.C.

 References: